 Justin Walker's Facebook account chronicles his friendships with people on the outside as well as his life behind bars.

-Others, which have since been removed from the site but were reported on by FOX23 in Oklahoma, showed Justin Walker with marijuana and a shank, a homemade weapon.
+Others, which have since been removed from the site but were reported on by FOX 23 in Oklahoma Walker

 "He got transferred that same day we found out about [the phone] to our maximum security prison," said Oklahoma Department of Corrections public information officer Jerry Massie.
 "He's now on adminstrative segregation, which is basically a 23-hour lockdown, at the Oklahoma State Penitentiary while we go through an internal disciplinary process."